 The more you set back, the more you save

 - Check with your doctor if you have a medical condition that requires different temperatures.

 - Check the owner's manual for your heating system to see if there is a recommended minimum temperature.

 - If you have had problems with pipes freezing during extremely cold weather, correct the problem before setting back.

 |When you're sleeping:

 *Or as low as health permits.
-Check the owner's manual if turning down the temperature for more than 24 hours.
+Check the owner's manual for recommended temperature settings and if turning down the temperature for more than 24 hours.

 You can get the same savings adjusting the thermostat by hand, it's just less convenient.
 You may forget to change the temperature at bedtime or when leaving the house.
 Some people don't like waiting for the house to warm up after turning up the heat.